Probability Distributions > Exponential Distribution

 - Exponential Family

-There is a strong relationship between the Poisson distribution and the Exponential distribution are intertwined.
+There is a strong relationship between the Poisson distribution and the Exponential distribution.
 For example, let’s say a Poisson distribution models the number of births in a given time period.
 The time in between each birth can be modeled with an exponential distribution (Young & Young, 1998).

 The Poisson process gives you a way to find probabilities for random points in time for a process.
 A “process” could be almost anything: